fossabot/perlin_noise_filter/README.md

 ## License

-This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD License - see the [LICENSE.txt](LICENSE.txt) file for details